Vagiadim/SiteAI-equipment-tracker-/README.md

 - The larger YOLOv8s model costs 3.5× more compute but delivers meaningful accuracy gains, especially for underrepresented classes
 - Both models serve as a viable proof-of-concept; weak classes need more training data and better annotation coverage

+### External Benchmark

+For reference, the same dataset trained with Roboflow's RF-DETR (Object Detection Small) achieved:
+- mAP@50: 89.2%
+- Precision: 88.0%
+- Recall: 87.4%

+This confirms the dataset quality is sufficient for high-accuracy detection.
+The gap between our YOLOv8s results (67.9% mAP@50) and RF-DETR (89.2%) suggests that a larger model architecture and/or more advanced training techniques could significantly improve performance.
 ---

 ## How to Reproduce